 According to a Single Grain report, 49% of consumers depend on influencer recommendations.
 This is a considerably large share of the market.

-The best influencer for your app should be able to tell convincing positive stories and have a track record of consistently offering value to their follower base.
+Whatever method you use to find them, overall, the best influencers for your app should be able to tell convincing positive stories and have a track record of consistently offering value to their follower base.

 Videos are the new holy grail of engagement on the internet.